cacology/ASECS-2017-Arbuthnot-talk/talk.md

 the terms are mirrored across the middle and he spends some time explaining how to calculate this.

-Thus--and this is the critical bit--in the left half of the formula, Ms dominate; there are more Ms than Fs.
-So, half the terms had more M than F, well, nearly, so half is a good estimate, certainly for large n of the likelihood of more male than female births.
+Thus--and this is the critical bit--in the left half of the formula, Ms dominate; there are more Ms than Fs for half the possibilities.
+So, half the terms had more M than F, well, nearly, so half is a good estimate, certainly for large n.

 ## Data slides